choojs/choo-handbook/your-first-app.md

 })
 ```

-In choo, state is meant to be immutable, so we would never want to alter `todos`
+Our first thought might be to add a button to the **view** that `.push()`es an
+item into `state.todos`.
+But choo embraces the concept of uni-directional data
-directly (like `state.todos.push(newTodo)`).
-Instead, when we want to add an item
+flow, so views cannot update the state directly.
+Instead, when we want to add an
-to the `todos` array, we dispatch an **action** using
+item to the `todos` array, we dispatch an **action** using
 `send('addTodo', { title: 'Buy milk' })`. choo then looks for a **reducer** on the
 model called `addTodo` and passes it `{ title: 'Buy milk' }`.

-The reducer should
-return a new version of the state which choo will use to _replace_ the state under
-the hood (rather than alter/mutate it).
+Choo also embraces immutability, so the reducer won't alter the current state;
+instead, it will make a copy of it, alter the copy, and return the copy.
+Choo will
+then _replace_ the state with the copy under the hood.
+This allows us to compare
+state over time (you'll notice views receive the current state and the
+previous state as parameters).

-Below, we add an `addTodo` reducer that uses the
+Below, we add an `addTodo` reducer that creates a copy of `state.todos` and adds
-[ES6 spread operator](http://es6-features.org/#SpreadOperator) to create a copy
-of `state.todos` and add the new todo item to it.
+the new todo item to it, returning a new version of the state that uses the copy.

 ```javascript
 app.model({